How To Adjust Your Diet For A Smooth & Stress-Free Menopause

 Avoiding Dry Skin

 To avoid dry skin, you should take nuts, legumes, and seeds.
-Foods like sunflower, pumpkin, and almonds contain zinc, calcium and vitamin E. These nutrients help to normalize hormonal level and prevent dry skin.
+Foods like sunflower, pumpkin, and almonds contain zinc, calcium, and vitamin E. These nutrients help to normalize hormonal levels and prevent dry skin.

 Fighting irritability and depression

 The amino acid tryptophan is required for the production of the neurotransmitter serotonin.
 Serotonin helps to control mood and can also control appetite and sleep.
 Foods rich in tryptophan include cottage cheese, turkey, legumes, and oats.
 You should also ensure a regular breakfast and avoid skipping meals to keep the sugar balance of the body at the normal level.

 Women often experience weakness in their bones during menopause.
 To avoid such circumstances, you should increase the calcium, vitamin K and D, and magnesium content of your food.
 Foods containing a high amount of phosphorous like fizzy drinks, processed foods, and red meat should be avoided at all costs.
 A reduction in caffeine, sodium, and proteins from food can also help in maintaining calcium storage in the body.
 This helps in maintaining the skeleton's integrity.